Radium07291998/Radium07291998.github.io/README.md

         - develop Maserati Series IP
         - responsible for game audio using WWise, GCloudVoice, designe audio manage framework to
         - optimize Lua memory usage in mobile platform
-        - develop UE4 Engine Plugin - PSD2UMG, optimize the designer working flow process from 3 days to 2 hour.
+        - develop Unity/UE4 Engine Plugin - PSD2UI/PSD2UMG, optimize the designer working-flow process from 3 days to 2 hour.
     - TechFuture-NPC-MetaverseAI
         - TO BE CONTINUE
 ---